inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 ..
 This module has a configurable number of paths, each of which can handle the metering and filtering of a traffic stream independently of the other streams.

-The :ned:`SimpleIeee8021qFilter` is a compound module that can handle a configurable number of traffic streams (specified by its :par:`numStreams` parameter).
+:ned:`SimpleIeee8021qFilter` is a compound module that can handle a configurable number of traffic streams, as specified by its :par:`numStreams` parameter.
 Each traffic stream has a path that filters the stream independently of the other streams.
 For example, here is an internal view of a :ned:`SimpleIeee8021qFilter` module with two traffic streams: